[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Are you having trouble backing up your large WordPress site?

-Backups are extremely important to protect your site’s data and recover it if anything bad happens.
-But with large websites, you might face issues like running out of server resources, backups timing out, or incomplete backup files.
+Backups help you protect your site’s data and recover it if anything bad happens.
+But with large websites, you might face issues like limited server resources, backup timeouts, or incomplete backup files.

 In this step-by-step tutorial, we’ll show you how to back up a large WordPress site!